Creating Event Broker Services

 2. Click the Cluster Name drop-down list, and do one of the following:

-• Select an existing cluster from the drop-down.
+• Select an existing cluster from the drop-down list.
 Note that if you start typing the first few letters of the cluster name, the list filters the existing cluster names.

 • Type a new cluster name and then click Select to create a new cluster name.
 Ensure that your cluster name is 1 to 64 characters in length, and includes only alphanumeric characters, dashes, or underscores.